Henrincode/Curso-Senac-Tecnico-em-Informatica-para-Internet/UC8/2025-11-12 - Revisão banco de dados pt2/resolvendo.md

 select
     tu.sigla_turma,
     count(al.nome) as total_alunos
-from tb_turmas tu
+from tb_turmas as tu
-inner join tb_aluno_turma at
+inner join tb_aluno_turma as at
     on at.id_turma_fk = tu.id_turma
-inner join tb_alunos al
+inner join tb_alunos as al
     on al.id_aluno = at.id_aluno_fk
 where al.nome like 'A%'
 group by tu.id_turma, tu.sigla_turma